Cooperative Transportation using Multiple Single-Rotor Robots and Decentralized Control for Unknown Payloads: EXPERIMENT

 \subsection{Condition}

-The controller was designed considering deviations in the COM along the $y$-axis, and a robot failure, as shown in Fig. \ref{fig:ex_con1}.
-When the prototype was loaded with an additional weight, the COM was biased by $0.25$ m in the $y$-direction, and the total mass of the prototype with an additional weight was $2.7$ kg.
-First of the transportation experiments, the goal of the reference position was a platform $0.5$ m high ($Z_r = 0.5$) and $3$ m ahead ($X_r = 3$).
+The controller was designed considering deviations in the COM along the $y$-axis and a robot failure, as shown in Fig. \ref{fig:ex_con1}.
+Upon loading the prototype with an additional weight, the COM was biased by $0.25$ m in the $y$-direction, with the total mass of the prototype including the additional weight being $2.7$ kg.
+In the first transportation experiments, the goal position was a platform that was $0.5$ m high ($Z_r = 0.5$) and $3$ m ahead ($X_r = 3$), and the reference was considered as a set of waypoints to the goal.

-Next, in the failure experiment, we stopped one robot during transportation, as shown in Fig. \ref{fig:ex_con1}.
+Subsequently, in the failure experiment, one robot was stopped during transportation, as shown in Fig. \ref{fig:ex_con1}.
 Finally, in the fully distributed controller without sharing the attachment positions of robots, the feedback control input $\bm{U_f}$, shown in Fig. \ref{fig:cont}, was set to zero.
+In addition, the robots were only aware of the sign relationship between their inputs and the four outputs.
 Here, the experiment was conducted while hovering and the COM was centered.
-In all experiments, measurement data was recorded in a $200$ ms cycle.
+In all experiments, the measurement data were recorded in a $200$ ms cycle.